inmo-jang/space-simulator-doc/docs/source/pages/api_reference.rst

 Agent (``agent.py``)
 ===========================================

-The ``Agent`` class, defined in ``modules/agent.py``, encapsulates the core attributes and methods relevant to each agent within the SPADE simulator.
+The ``Agent`` class, defined in ``modules/agent.py``, encapsulates the core attributes and methods relevant to each agent within the SPACE simulator.

 Attributes
 ------------------------